Santa Ana Army Air Base: Postwar use

 In the ensuing years some of the buildings on the base were sold and moved piecemeal, others became part of colleges.
 In 1953 the City of Costa Mesa was incorporated.
-In June 1955, the former SAAAB property was annexed to the City.
+In June 1955, the former SAAAB property was annexed to the city.
+A mess hall from the base was sold and moved to Cook's Corner, where it stands today.

+A road inside the base which ran parallel to the then two-lane Newport Boulevard was repurposed as Newport's southbound lanes, with the empty strip of land between the two roads later being used to construct the CA-55 freeway.

 For a period of time in the mid-1950s a portion of the Base served as a Nike guided missile training base.
 The three-battery missile compound had been made operational in January 1956.
 Two years later, in June 1958, the Air National Guard received a five-acre parcel of land and the remaining 260 acres, including the five-acre air base water facility, was declared surplus and turned over to the GSA.

-The western portion of the land that was the SAAAB is currently Orange County Fairgrounds, and the eastern portion is currently John Wayne Airport.
+Much of the land that was the SAAAB is now the Orange County Fairgrounds, Orange Coast College, Vanguard University, and Costa Mesa High School.

 On 29 June 1979, a plaque was dedicated to "all pilots, bombardiers and navigators who trained here that contributed to an early victory in World War II".
 This plaque was placed on the Air National Guard base, which is the last active duty post on the original location of the SAAAB.

 In popular culture

 In literature, Santa Ana Army Air Base is notable as being one of the two main settings for the novel Catch-22 by Joseph Heller, and subsequent film and television adaptations of the book.
-Heller acknowledges at the beginning of the novel that he has heavily-fictionalized the other main setting – the Italian island of Pianosa – suggesting that SAAAB is depicted more realistically.
+Heller acknowledges at the beginning of the novel that he has heavily fictionalized the other main setting – the Italian island of Pianosa – suggesting that SAAAB is depicted more realistically.